betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 Eco is decomposed by composing a Via

 - Compose ViaCurves, ViaSpaces and ViaPoints together to Cover Land
-- Fit the ViaSkills together
+- Fit the ViaFactors together
 - ViaCurves within ViaSpaces
     - Walking through a Space between Trees.
     - EcoSpace is everywhere, ViaSpace are only the Spaces which are not obstructed.